-Essentially, the author maintains that Mr. Roosevelt's greatest achievement during this period was to perceive the inevitability of the US joining the defense of freedom against the Axis, and to prepare the country in slow but steady steps for the assumption of its international responsibilities.
+Mustang-The Story of the P-51 Fighter, by Robert W. Gruenhagen.
+This splendid book by a new author was researched and written over a six-year period.
+The Mustang, last piston-engine air-superiority fighter to be used operthe inevitability of the US joining the defense of freedom against the Axis, and to prepare the country in slow but steady steps for the assumption of its international responsibilities.
 In order to do this, Mr. Roosevelt had to overcome the strong opposition of isolationists (like the America First organization); the military establishment (including General Patton), which believed that World War I preparedness and tactics would be sufficient in the event of another war; the industrial machine, which anticipated smaller profits if it turned to producing military equipment for the government; labor leaders who feared for the social gains the New Deal had made since the Depression; and a general public attitude of reluctance to rearm.